 Wash your Hands

-Especially during flu season, it’s important to keep saliva and mucus to ourselves.
+Especially during flu season, it’s crucial to keep saliva and mucus to ourselves.
 Kissing, shaking hands, sharing cups or utensils, and putting foreign objects in our mouths are sure ways of contracting RSV and other viruses.
 Practice good hygiene and steer clear of people exhibiting symptoms.

 Don’t touch your face.